rwu2359/CalPick/README.md

 ## Running
 See example scripts in Card-Cal_2 file<br />
-Has some beauty on iOS as the layout doesn't move like when using the native picker<br />
+Has some beauty on iOS as the layout doesn't move like when using the native picker.
+Not available on WebDirect!<br />
-Not available on WebDirect!
 There are some extra JSON parameters for the range version which will go straight to the end date panel once a start date is selected, and one to auto-close on selection of the end date.
 Read.
 The.
 Read-me.

 ## Hacking the design